This is the most important consideration. Even if you do not know much

 all of our cymbals.
 Feel free to mix and match from our entire program.

-We offer a one-year warranty against defects in material or workmanship.
+We offer a two-year warranty against defects in material or workmanship.

 Through the decades of making cymbals, we have found that the vast majority